V-Adebayo/routing-lab/project/routing.md

 ![ping](screenshots/ping.png)

-### Explanation
+### What I observed

-The `ping` command sends ICMP Echo Request packets to the destination and waits for a reply.
+The command sent four packets to Google's server and received replies successfully.

-The output shows:
+- 4 packets sent

-- Replies received successfully
+- 4 packets received
-- No packet loss
+- 0% packet loss
-- Stable response times

-This confirms that the computer can communicate successfully with Google's server.
+This shows that my computer can reach Google's server.

 ---

-## Step 4: Trace the Route
+## 4. Trace the Route

 ### Command